 In subsequent chapters added by Collodi, Pinnochio learned his lesson and decided to get his act together and take care of Geppetto so he could one day become a real boy.
 Rest assured – Pinnochio is turned into a donkey in the original version because he still can’t seem to follow the rules.
 Although this scene was creepy in Disney’s 1940 Pinnochio, we are glad we didn’t have to see the puppet being hung from a tree.

-Although the 1940 version of Pinnochio didn’t feature many of the dark aspects included in Collodi’s original story, a recent 2019 adaption of Pinnochio did.
+The 1940 version of Pinnochio didn’t feature many of the dark aspects included in Collodi’s original story, but a recent 2019 adaption of Pinnochio did.
 Italian director Matteo Garrone produced a very literal retelling of Collodi’s classic fairytale, which included Pinnochio hanging from a tree – but thankfully, not dying.